Finally, a true replacement for crumb rubber inﬁll.

 It’s what athletes want!

-The challenge is to create a system that feels like natural turf and that means changing the one component athletes hate most: crumb rubber infill.
-It’s too hot, it smells, it’s too abrasive, it’s unstable under foot and its end of life is an environmental tragedy.
+The goal was to create a system that feels like natural turf and that meant changing the one component athletes hate most: crumb rubber infill.
+It’s too hot, it smells, it’s a microplastic that invades the environment, it’s unstable under foot and its end of life is an environmental tragedy.
 As global warming continues, climate change will make these surfaces literally too hot to play on.
+Finally those problems have been solved.

 Starting in 2015, the Brock team worked with a specialized group of universities, sports testing labs, PhD scientists, engineers, horticulturists, and several sports science experts to develop a solution to these problems.
 True to Brock form, we left no research question unanswered.